Supersheep50/the-secret-of-the-hll-tomb/README.md

 - __Refactored User Profile code__

-    - Originally the user would enter their name at the beginging of the game but it would not create a user profile to store the data for the entirety of the game.
+    - Originally the user would enter their name at the beginning of the game but it would not create a user profile to store the data for the entirety of the game.
 I decided to make use of some OOP and add the ability to create a user and then also validate the users name and age.
 Validating that there was no blank spaces proved particualrly tricky.

     ![Refactored Code](/documents/images/user-refactored.png)